hashicorp/terraform-provider-vault/website/docs/r/token.html.md

 * `policies` - (Optional) List of policies to attach to this token

+* `metadata` - (Optional) A map of string to string valued metadata to be set on the tokens

 * `no_parent` - (Optional) Flag to create a token without parent

 * `no_default_policy` - (Optional) Flag to not attach the default policy to this token